elabftw/elabdoc/doc/user-guide.rst

 Steps
 ^^^^^
-Steps are a way to list the things one need to do during the experiment.
+Steps are a way to list the things one need to do during the Experiment.
 So you can write several steps, and once they are done, click the checkbox to declare them finished.
-This is quite useful for long experiments spanning over several days, where the "Next step" will be shown in Show mode (index list), so you can see at one glance what is the next thing to do for this particular experiment.
+This is quite useful for long Experiments spanning over several days, where the "Next step" will be shown in Show mode (index list), so you can see at one glance what is the next thing to do for this particular Experiment.

 Note that you can also declare steps in a template.